 - Description of Problem/Background.

-- Purpose, Hypothesis and Methods of Research.
+- Purpose, Hypothesis, and Methods of Research.

 - Capabilities: Indicate the identities, capabilities, and credentials of investigators as well as any participating institutions.
-Include contact information for principal investigator.
+Include contact information for the principal investigator.

-- Budget: Include a specific request for funds that includes permanent hard equipment, statistical analyses, consumable equipment, salaries to staff and other direct expenses.
+- Budget: Include a specific request for funds that includes permanent hard equipment, statistical analyses, consumable equipment, salaries to staff, and other direct expenses.
 No more than 20% of the total budget can be allocated for indirect costs.

 - Hard equipment purchases should not exceed $5,000.

 - The budget should not include salaries for physicians, although salaries for statisticians, lab technicians, fellows and other support personnel may be included.